NehaDushyanthaKumar/Exo-MAFT/README.md

 pip install exomaft

 ```
-### we prefer for the users to git clone instead (to download the large linelist files):
+We prefer for the users to git clone instead (to download the large linelist files):

 ```bash
 git clone https://github.com/NehaDushyanthaKumar/Exo-MAFT.git
 ```